Summer’s on its way! Gardening tips for May with herbaceous borders growing and planting out bedding begins

 - Keep watering all plants until they are well established.

-- Herbaceous perennial plants needs support and dead heading where necessary.
+- Herbaceous perennial plants need support and deadheading where necessary.

 - Dahlias can be planted to fill in the gaps, giving flowers until late into the summer.